HD60Hz/squad-lab1-store/README.md

 One way to think about the separation is to suppose our store can be managed with multiple interfaces or can have no interface at all.
 They must be a loose coupling between the interfaces and the store.
 More importantly, they need to have a unidirectional relationship between them.
 A store doesn't need to know about the existence of an application interface.
 However the application interface should know about, hence, carve itself based on its logic.

-Let's start by separating storify into multiple files :
+Let's start by separating storify into multiple files:

-Result(Structure of storify):
+Result (file system):
 <pre>
 .
 ├──...